YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 ## Architecture and Code:

-The [architecture](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/model.py) of R-Net network takes the question and the passage as inputs and outputs an interval on the passage that contains the answer.
+The [architecture](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/model.py) of R-Net network is designed to take the question and the passage as inputs and to output an interval on the passage that contains the answer.
 The process consists of several steps:
 1. Encode the question and the passage
 2. Obtain question aware representation for the passage
 3. Apply self-matching attention on the passage to get its final representation.